Brasenose College Boat Club: Henley Royal Regatta

 In the first Henley Regatta of 1839, Brasenose competed in the only race, the Grand Challenge, against two other Oxford boats (the Etonian Club and Wadham) and First Trinity, Cambridge.
 It is recorded that:

 The Etonian Club were dressed in white guernseys with pale blue facings, rosette sky blue.
 Brasenose had blue striped guernseys, blue cap with gold tassel, rosette yellow, purple and crimson.
 Wadham wore white guernseys with narrow blue stripes, dark blue cap with light blue velvet band, and light blue scarf, and Trinity College were attired in blue striped guernseys, rosette French Blue.

 The race was won by First Trinity, Cambridge.
 It is suggested the Brasenose crew's prospects of winning the race were impaired by their having rowed their boat down from Oxford - a distance of 47 miles by river - the day before.

 Brasenose competed again in 1846, and in 1847 won the Ladies Plate, beating First Trinity, Cambridge.

 BNCBC won the Visitors' at Henley in 1851 (the first "Royal" Regatta) rowing as "Childe of Hale Boat Club" in an attempt to hide their identities.
 They also won the Ladies Plate that year, beating Christ Church Boat Club.

 In total, Brasenose College championships at the Henley Royal Regatta include the Diamond Challenge Sculls five times; the Stewards' Challenge Cup twice (in which Brasenose College Boat Club invented the coxless four; see details below); the Ladies' Challenge Plate three times; the Silver Goblets and Nickalls' Challenge Cup six times; the Visitors Challenge Cup six times; the Wyfold Cup once; in addition to winning the Grand Challenge Cup in composites with Leander Club several times in a row in the 1890s.

-More recently, Brasenose College Boat Club gave 1994 Temple Challenge Cup winners Imperial College their closest race of the regatta.